ethereum-optimism/ecosystem-contributions/README.md

 - [Estimated Impact: Large](https://github.com/ethereum-optimism/ecosystem-contributions/labels/Estimated%20Impact%3A%20Large)
 - [Estimated Impact: XLarge](https://github.com/ethereum-optimism/ecosystem-contributions/labels/Estimated%20Impact%3A%20XLarge)

+## Working on a Project

+### Working on Foundation Missions (RFPs)

+Foundation Missions (RFPs) are the most formal type of project listed within this repository.
+Foundation Missions generally include OP token grants for completion and typically require teams to explicitly propose to work on a given task during an open proposal period.
+One or more teams are selected to work on the task (based on the parameters of the Mission) and OP token grants are distributed upon completion.
+You should refer to the exact details of the Mission you're interested in working on to get a better understanding of the working process.

+### Working on Other Projects

+All other projects (any that are not Foundation Missions) do not have any formal working process or proposal period.
+You are free to work on any of these tasks at any time. **We highly recommend making a comment within the project's corresponding GitHub issue when you've decided to start work.** This can help reduce duplicated work and can help connect you to other contributors who may be interested in working on the same task.

 ## Funding and Rewards

 Your time is your most valuable asset.
 [The Optimism Collective believes that impact to the collective should be rewarded with profit to the individual](https://www.optimism.io/vision).
 The Optimism Collective ecosystem various different pathways for you to be potentially funded or rewarded for the work that you do.
 Here we'll take a look at the options available to you.